Chapter 1 : Welcome

-“Believe whatever you want to believe Mary dearest but I think deep down you know the truth.
-Especially with how-” Florence started.
-She had an ugly look on her face that she kept especially for when she was annoyed.
-Mafalda always said this is why Florence could never get boyfriend.
+“Believe whatever you want to Mary dearest, but I think deep down you know the truth.
+Especially with how she treated you-” Florence started.
+An ugly look crossed her face that she kept especially for when she was annoyed.
+Mafalda always said this was why Florence could never get boyfriend.

 “Because you’re always so right,” Mafalda said interrupted.
-She wiggled her eyebrow’s at Florence a she sidestepped a rather large puddle in the path up the castle.
+She wiggled her eyebrows at Florence and just as quickly sidestepped a rather large puddle in the path up the castle.
 Florence couldn’t help but laugh.

-“Both me and you know that’s the truth, Maffy darling.”
+“Both you and I know that’s the truth, Maffy darling.”
 Florence patted Mafalda on the head and ran up ahead of them to avoid Mafalda’s flailing arms.
-Florence flounced up the stairs up the entrance hall two at a time until she reached the Entrance Hall.
+Florence flounced up the stairs two at a time until she reached the Entrance Hall.

-Students milled past Mary and Mafalda, dancing up the stairs and into the Great Hall eager for the feast to begin.
+Students milled past Mary and Mafalda.
+They danced up the stairs and into the Great Hall eager for the feast to begin.
 A sea of black rushing forth like bats from a cave.
 Mary and Mafalda took their time though, taking in the slightly musky smell of the castle which that hadn’t been lived in for two months and waving to Nearly Headless Nick who was floating by the door to the Great Hall.

-The stones seemed colder to Mary this time, but she supposed it was only because the place had been deserted for so long and once life sprung back here the stones and halls would also bounce to life.
-Maybe, however, she knew she was beig optimistic when she thought that.
-It felt as cold inside as it was on the outside of the castle.
+The stones were colder to Mary this time.
+She supposed it was only because the place had been deserted and once life sprung back here, the stones and halls would also bounce to life.
+Maybe, however, she knew she was being optimistic when she thought that.
+It was as cold inside as it was outside.
 Unwelcoming, even with the low glowing candles and friendly ghosts that always lined the Entrance Hall when the students came back.
 The feelings that clung on like rabid dogs were the things the hardest to get rid of.
 Their influence would seep into every crevice of one’s life without getting permission.